simeg/simeg.github.io/content/about.md

 +++
 title = "About"
 date = 2025-08-14
+description = "Learn more about Simon, a software engineer passionate about technology and building tools for developers."
 +++

 I’m Simon, and this is my tiny corner of the internet.
 I occasionally write code and push it